VoronDesign/VoronUsers/printer_mods/aTinyShellScript/CarbonFiberX/readme.md

     - Remove all tape

 ### Attaching Rail
-1. Using the centering tools, set your MGN12 rail on the face of the tube and align with the drilled holes
+1. Using the centering tools, set your MGN12 rail on the face of the tube and align with the drilled holes.
-    - TODO: Insert image.
 2. Insert nuts into the Nut Holder and press them firmly into it.
     - Use pliers to fully seat the nuts into the holder, otherwise it will not fit into the tube.
     <p align="left">